Adriele-lima/My-Recipes-Book/README.md

     * Django AllAuth was utilised to provide enhanced user account management functionality.
 * Heroku
     * Was used as the cloud based platform to deploy the site on.
-* Heroku PostgreSQL
+* ElephantSQL - Postgres
-    * Heroku PostgreSQL was used as the database for this project during development and in production.
+    * ElephantSQL was used as the database for this project during development and in production.
 * JavaScript
     * Custom JavaScript was utilised to set time for messages.
 * Bootstrap 5.13